jayJs/node-jay/README.md

 by crossroads.js
 Hasher js and Signals js are included as a dependency.

 MVCish framework for jQuery.
 Routing calls a function that is meant for

+TODO:
+Authentication
+will be on page load done via Facebook, Twitter, or Google connect.